witnessmenow/ESP32-Cheap-Yellow-Display/README.md

 ## Examples

-I have provided examples for the TFT_eSPI library you to try out to get some ideas or inspiration.
+### The Basics
+Here are a collection of examples demonstrating how to use the different features of the CYD, this is a good place to get started.
 [Check them out here.](/Examples/Basics)

+### Alternative Display Libraries
-There are also example code if you prefer to use an alternative Arduino library.
+The basics examples are based on the TFT_eSPI display library, but the CYD also works with other libraries too.
+Here is some example code if you prefer to use an alternative Arduino library.
 [Check them out here.](/Examples/AlternativeLibrary)

+### ESPHome
-There are also examples for using the board in ESPHome.
+Some examples for using the CYD in ESPHome.
 [Check them out here.](/Examples/ESPHome)

 ## Help Support what I do!